-- The MMU recommends that any combined seasonal resources be required to be in the same LDA and preferably at the same location, in order for the energy market and capacity market to remain synchronized and reliability metrics correctly calculated.
+correctly calculated.
 (Priority: Medium.
 First reported 2021.
-Status: Not adopted.) - The MMU recommends that the definition of avoidable costs in the tariff be corrected to be consistent with the economic definition.
+Status: Not adopted.)

+- The MMU recommends that the definition of avoidable costs in the tariff be corrected to be consistent with the economic definition.
 Avoidable costs are costs that are neither short run marginal costs, like fuel or consumables, nor fixed costs like depreciation and rate of return.
-Avoidable costs are the annual marginal costs of capacity and therefore the competitive offer level for capacity resources and therefore the market seller offer cap.
-Avoidable costs are the annual marginal costs of capacity whether a new resource or an existing resource.
+Avoidable costs are the marginal costs of capacity and therefore the competitive offer level for capacity resources and therefore the market seller offer cap.
+Avoidable costs are the marginal costs of capacity whether a new resource or an existing resource.
 (Priority: Medium.
 First reported 2017.
-Status: Not adopted.)26 - The MMU recommends that capacity market sellers be required to explicitly request and support the use of minimum MW quantities (inflexible sell offer segments) and that the requests only be permitted for defined physical reasons.
+Status: Not adopted.)26 - The MMU recommends that major maintenance costs be included in the definition of avoidable costs and removed from energy offers because such costs are avoidable costs and not short run marginal costs.
+(Priority: High.
+First reported 2019.
+Status: Not adopted.) - The MMU recommends that capacity market sellers be required to explicitly request and support the use of minimum MW quantities (inflexible sell offer segments) and that the requests only be permitted for defined physical reasons.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that relatively small proposed increases in the capability of a Generation Capacity Resource be treated as an existing resource and subject to the corresponding market power mitigation rules and no longer be treated as planned and exempt from offer capping.
 (Priority: Medium.
 First reported 2012.
 Status: Not adopted.)27